StemVibrations/STEM/docs/tutorials.rst

         )
     )

-Additionally, nodal outputs can be requested for points as long as they belong on a surface.
-For this tutorial, we consider few points at the surface and following the embankment at z=25m.
-The results will be stored in a json file in the output folder.
-In this case, the output interval has to be defined in seconds.
-To output data at each time step, we use a slightly smaller time interval than the calculation time step (delta_time).
+Additionally, nodal output can be retrieved on given coordinates, however it is required that these coordinates are placed on an existing surface within the model.
+For this tutorial, output is given on a few points perpendicular to the track.
+The results will be stored in a json file in the output folder. for json output it is required that the output interval is defined in seconds.
+In order to output data at each time step, a slightly smaller time interval than the calculation time step `delta_time` is required.

 .. code-block:: python